bihor/backendtools/Documentation/Changelog/Index.rst

 Changelog
 =========
+Version 4.0.0:
+Now for TYPO3 10 and 11.3.
+Breaking: action realurl removed.

 Version 3.0.0:
 List views: search in the rootline and selectbox in the extension-list added.
 Extension-key added to composer.json.